GoldR0/Maze/README.md

 - *Dynamic Gameplay*: Multiple mini-games including Typing Challenge, Maze Game, Button Puzzle, and Wire Puzzle.
 - *Immersive Experience*:
-  - Fullscreen visuals with high-quality background images.
+  - Fullscreen visuals with scary background images.
   - Scary jumpscares with accompanying sound effects.
 - *Progression System*: Players progress through levels with seamless transitions.
 - *Custom Design*: Unique graphics and sound resources for an engaging experience.
+-*Speech Interaction*: A unique mini-game that uses microphone input to recognize players' speech and provide real-time responses.
+  - Engage with the game through voice commands and solve puzzles using your spoken answers.

 ## Installation
 For javaFX: